 Special care shall be taken in order to limit as much as possible the influence of parameters that may bias the measurement and lead to a non-representative result.
 Failure to take sufficient precautions may require corrective factors to be applied to the measured result.
-The variables affecting each measurement method are discussed in ISO 13164-2[24] and ISO 13164-3[25].

-Influencing variables can affect the following stages of the measurement process: sampling, transportation and storage, reagents, transfer and the activity measurement.
+Influencing variables can affect the following stages of the measurement process: sampling, transportation and storage, reagents, transfer, and the measurement.